MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-overview.md

     4. [Manage project delivery](project-to-profit-deliver-project-work.md)

-        Parallel branches from this subprocess are i. *Capture project expenses*, j.*Process project invoices*, and the downstream processes *Service to cash*, *Design to retire*, *Order to cash*, *Plan to produce*, and *Procure to pay*.
+        Parallel branches from this subprocess are i. *Capture project expenses*, j. *Process project invoices*, and the downstream processes *Service to cash*, *Design to retire*, *Order to cash*, *Plan to produce*, and *Procure to pay*.

     5. [Manage project financials](project-to-profit-manage-project-financials-overview.md)

     <!-- 8.
 Manage project supply chain

-        Parallel branches from this subprocess are the downstream processes *Service to cash*, *Design to retire*, *Order to cash*, *Plan to produce*, and *Procure to pay*
+        Parallel branches from this subprocess are the downstream processes *Service to cash*, *Design to retire*, *Order to cash*, *Plan to produce*, and *Procure to pay*.

     9. Capture project expenses

-        Parallel branch from this subprocess is the downstream process *Acquire to dispose*
+        Parallel branch from this subprocess is the downstream process *Acquire to dispose*.

     10. Process project invoices

-        Parallel branch from this subprocess is the downstream process *Order to cash*
+        Parallel branch from this subprocess is the downstream process *Order to cash*.

     11. Recognize project revenue

-        Parallel branch from this subprocess is the downstream process *Record to Report* -->
+        Parallel branch from this subprocess is the downstream process *Record to Report*. -->

     6. Monitor and analyze project performance

-        The downstream processes *Service to cash* and *Case to Resolution* connect to End
+        The downstream processes *Service to cash* and *Case to Resolution* connect to End.

 3. End